adamvi/Markdown_Document/An_Example_Github_Pages_Document_Simple.md

 		<div class='caption'> Example interactive scatter chart created using the rChart package in R.  Click on the circles at the top of the chart to customize the display.</div>
 	</div>
 </div>

-D3 plots can also be saved as a stand alone HTML file and linked to from the main document, as [shown here](img/scatter_plot.html).
+D3 plots can also be saved as a stand alone HTML file and linked to from the main document, as [shown here](scatter_plot.html).
+These .html files must be saved in the base directory (rather than the img/ directory for example) so that they have access to assetts such as the .js and .css scripts.

-### A third D3 rChart example, because I just can't get enough of this gangsta $hi+
+### A third D3 rChart example, because I just can't get enough ...

 This 3rd chart was created using these commands: